-- 1. The Ministry of Interior and Coordination of Government should with immediate effect remove all illegal Road blocks on public roads and allow members of the local community access to public roads without conditions in Teita Sisal Estate and its neighborhood. - 2.
-The Ministry of Lands, Housing and Urban Development through the Director of survey should carry out a survey with a view to ascertaining the boundaries as per the records of 1992 from the Survey of Kenya, so as to separate the 33,000 acres that belongs to Teita Sisal Estate (LR Nos.
-LR 3380/5 (3880/4/R), LR 11378, LR 6924 and LR 9487(Dam) from the total acreage of 33,284 acres), and the neighboring trust lands, so that the rest is given back to the community. - 3.
-The Government through the Ministry of Land Housing and Urban Development and the National Lands Commission should determine if there is any encroachment on the road, airstrip, sanctuary, trust land around Tasha Hill and railway reserves by Teita Sisal Estate Limited.
+- 1. The Ministry of Interior and Coordination of Government should with immediate effect ensure that all roads to the primary school, dam, railway and airstrip are opened to allow members of the local community access. - 2.
+The Ministry of Lands, Housing and Urban Development through the Director of survey should carry out a survey with a view to ascertaining the boundaries as per the records of 1992 from the Survey of Kenya, so as to ensure Teita Sisal Estate only occupies 30,000 acres as per the titles it holds and to release all extra land to the government. - 3.
+Ministry of Environment should restore Tasha Hill Forest to its original state.